PurpleShad0w/ListsOfDeaths/Universes/Dragon's Dogma/Dark Arisen.md

 - **Cortese** - Immolated by _Grigori / Dragon_
 - **Dark Bishop** - Slain by the _Arisen_
 - **Darkness** - Slain by the _Arisen_
+- **Dragonforged** - Crumbled to dust after the defeat of Grigori / Dragon at the hands of the *Arisen*
 - **Elysion** - Slain by _Grigori / Dragon_
 - **Ema** - Fatally wounded by _Grigori / Dragon_ (dependent)
 - **Emme** - Died during the destruction of Gran Soren caused by _Grigori / Dragon_